 Side Bets and Theoretical Player Return Percentages

-The massive payouts are easily one of the most enticing aspects of playing the blackjack side bets, along with the added excitement these wagers yield to one’s gameplay.
-With that said, casinos do not offer side bets just to spice things up a little for their patrons.
+The massive payouts are easily one of the most enticing aspects of blackjack side bets, along with the added excitement they bring to the game.
+With that said, casinos do not offer side bets just to spice things up for their patrons.

-As much as we hate to say it, side bets offer a significantly lower theoretical return to player than that in the main blackjack game.
-We advise you to look up the table below to see precisely what you are up against in terms of house edges and player return percentages with the most common side bets.
+As much as we hate to say it, side bets offer a significantly lower Return to Player (RTP) than the main blackjack game does.
+We advise you to look up the table below to see exactly what you are up against in terms of house edges and player return percentages with the most common side bets.
 By way of comparison, the base game has a house edge of roughly 0.50% with perfect basic strategy and an RTP of 99.50%.

 RTP, House Edges, and Probabilities of the Most Common Side Bets in Blackjack